 Isaac is a native of Tucson and represents the third generation in his family to pursue the practice of law.
 He received his B.A. in Political Science from the University of Denver.
 Prior to joining Mesch Clark Rothschild in 2009, he was a Law Clerk for Federal District Court Judge Raner Collins for two years.

-He is an active volunteer in professional associations and in the Tucson community, donating his time and talent to numerous organizations including Wills for Heroes, where he prepares wills for Tucson firefighters and police officers.
+He is an active volunteer in professional associations and in the Tucson community, donating his time and talent to numerous organizations including Wills for Heroes, where he prepared wills for Tucson firefighters and police officers.
 He serves on the Board of Directors of Arts for All, whose programs are designed to provide a quality art focus for children, youth and adults with and without disabilities.
-He serves as a Vice-President of the Board of the Directors for the Tucson Jewish Community Center.
+He serves as a President of the Board of the Directors for the Tucson Jewish Community Center.
 He is also active with the Community Foundation of Southern Arizona.
-He is one of the founders of the Tucson Jazz Festival and Tucson Young Tax Professionals, and serves on the Executive Committee of the Southern Arizona Federal Bar Association.
+He was one of the founders of the Tucson Jazz Festival and Tucson Young Tax Professionals, and served on the Executive Committee for the Bankruptcy Section of the State Bar of Arizona.
+He currently serves as a Ninth Circuit Lawyer Representative.
 Isaac has been recognized for his pro bono service and his service to the community.

 Isaac enjoys exploring different cultures, experiencing the arts, and is an avid sports fan.

-- Arts for All, Secretary of the Board of Directors, 6/2008-Present
+- Arts for All, Board of Directors, June 2008-Present, Current Chair

 - Presidio Rotary Club (Founding Member), 2011-2014

 - Tucson Jewish Community Center Board of Directors, 2012-Present, Chair Board 2018-2020